 In addition, the program has a 30-unit certificate option, completion of which qualifies the successful graduate to take the RN licensing examination.
 If you choose to pursue the 30-unit certificate option you would NOT be a graduate of the Allan Hancock Nursing Program or of the college.
 Applicants to this curriculum alternative must meet with the Associate Degree of Nursing program director for advisement.

-The applications are by mail only and must be postmarked by last day of application period to be eligible.
-Status letters are mailed out on the date in the application. (no phone calls regarding your application status prior to mailing date).
+The applications are by mail and must be postmarked by last day of application period to be eligible.
+Incomplete applications will not be accepted.
+Status letters are mailed out on the date specified in the application.
+(Note: Information regarding the status of an application will not be provided over the phone or email).

 - Students must be a high school graduate or equivalent